 The fourth week’s letter called for a further rise but added, “To continue receiving this letter, please send $100.”
 Dave sent the $100 (after all, he’d already made $1000 profit), bought in again, the market climbed and he made $2000.

 The following week’s newsletter warned of a decline, so Dave told his broker to short the market.
 The prediction again proved true and he pocketed $3000 minus the $500 the letter now demanded its continued advice.

 The sixth week’s forecast another rise, on which Dave bet more heavily.
 Once again the prediction was bang on and he pocketed more than $5000, even after responding to the request for $1000 to keep the letters coming.

 And then, finally, it happened – a wrong prediction.
 Dave lost $10,000 plus the $1000 fee demanded once again.

 And the next letter?
 Well, it never arrived and Dave hasn’t heard from the market-timing wizard since, although lots of other folks in different cities have.
 That’s the other side of this story.

 Dave’s guru, you see, travels around a lot, settling every few months in a new large metropolitan area.
 He buys mailing lists from local upscale publications and selects a target market of about 50,000 people.

 The first mailing is free of charge and half the people on the list (25,000) receive advice that the market will go up.
-The other half are told it will fall.
+The other half is told it will fall.
 Those who received a prediction that turns out to be correct receive a second letter.
 Those who are given the wrong prediction are not contacted again.